k-bosko/k-bosko.github.io/_posts/2019-08-28-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-II.md

   - minimal-mistakes
   - CSS
 ---
-_This is the second part of the website HOWTO series.
-See the first one on Docker [here](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-I)_
+_This is Part II of the website HOWTO series.
+See [Part I](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-I) on Docker and [Part III](/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-III) on deployment with GitHub pages._

 In this post, I will explain most of the changes I made to the [minimal-mistakes theme](https://github.com/mmistakes/minimal-mistakes).
 So if you like how this site looks,  it will save you long hours of tweaking and experimenting!